 A hamartoma is a non-cancerous type of tumour.
 The cells in this type of tumour look similar to normal cells.
-However, unlike normal, healthy cells, the cells in this tumour are disorganized and serve no functional for the organ involved.
+However, unlike normal, healthy cells, the cells in ta hamartoma are disorganized and serve no function for the organ involved.
 A hamartoma can be made up of one type of cell or several different types of cells.

 While hamartomas are not considered cancer, they can still cause damage by compressing nearby structures, such as other organs, nerves, or blood vessels.